A wall with a tv mount installed on it

 It’s important to also consider the type of drywall you have when choosing a TV mount.
 If you have standard drywall, any of the above mentioned mounts should work fine.
 However, if you have thicker or denser drywall, such as plaster or concrete, you may need to use special anchors or mounts designed for these materials.
 It’s always a good idea to consult with a professional or do some research to ensure you are using the appropriate mount for your specific type of drywall.

-See also How to Mount a Kinect to Tv
+See also How Much Cost to Mount Tv on Wall

 Understanding the Types of Drywall and Their Load-Bearing Capacity